PeterLMC/Konica-Minolta--Backend-Software-Engineer/README.md

 # Konica-Minolta-Software-Engineer

-Welcome to the Konica Minolta Software Engineer Challenge.
+Welcome to the Konica Minolta Backend Software Engineer Challenge.
 Please clone the repo and complete the challenge.

 Instructions are in the repo in a pdf file.